-Fujifilm X-T1 versus Leica CL
+Fujifilm X-T1 vs Leica CL

 The Fujifilm X-T1 and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in January 2014 and November 2017.
 Both the X-T1 and the CL are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 24.1 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 24.1 MP.

 Body comparison: Fujifilm X-T1 vs Leica CL